google/koladata/docs/api_reference.md

   - Supported annotations include `SchemaItem`, `DataSlice`, `DataBag`, `JaggedShape`, and other extension types.
 Additionally, any QType can be used as an annotation.
+  - The `with_attrs` method is automatically added, allowing for attributes to be dynamically updated.

   Example:
     @extension_type()